-No-Scalpel Vasectomy in Riverside
+No-Scalpel Vasectomy in Brentwood & Nashville, TN

 A typical vasectomy procedure requires that two small incisions be made on the patient’s scrotum in order to access the vas deferens.
 We utilize an even less invasive procedure that is often referred to as a no-scalpel vasectomy, or a keyhole vasectomy.